 Ed Thomas, Director of Business Development, holds two Master’s degrees.
 The first is Master of Business Administration and the second is Master of Science in Mental Health Counseling.
 Ed is a Licensed Mental Health Counselor in the State of New Mexico.

 After completing his internship program in Albuquerque, Ed became a Mental Health Counselor and Quality Assurance Director at A New Awakening Counseling in Albuquerque.
 The primary client population served at A New Awakening is comprised of persons on probation or parole that have substance abuse or co-occurring diagnoses.
 After leaving this position Ed served as a Mental Health Counselor at the Bernalillo County Metropolitan Detention Center.
 Prior to re-careering into the substance abuse/mental health field Ed owned a manufacturing business with operations in three states.

 Nicole Jackson, Administrative Director, joined Vista Taos in 2000.
 Nicole has been a vital member of Vista’s growth and expansion over the years.
-She has provided invaluable information for our patients; she has professionally managed patient accounts patients, their families and third party payors.
-Nicole has been trained in addictions treatment, co-dependency and the impact of addiction on the family members.
+Nicole ensures that all of our parts work together and that nothing falls through the cracks.
+She has been trained in addictions treatment, co-dependency and the impact of addiction on the family members.
 Nicole is a native to Taos and provides all of us with a wealth of information regarding community, state and regional resources.
+Also, she loves Elvis.